viewtool/I2C_Adapter/VC_USB_I2C_PCA9555/USB_I2C_PCA9555/README.md

 # I2C_PCA9555
-An VC project for PCA9555.
+A VC project for PCA9555.